[This article was revised on 23.5.14 to reflect changes to court process introduced in April 2014.]

-Family cases are all unique, and if your case is very tricky or high-value then you may find yourself travelling to London for hearings in either the High Court or the Principal Registry of the Family Division (the specialist family county court).
+Family cases are all unique, and if your case is very tricky or high-value then you may find yourself travelling to London for hearings in either the High Court or the Central Family Court.
 However, most family court work is heard at the local city’s county court building.
 The court building itself tends to be used for mainstream civil cases – usually claims for money – as well as for family cases.
 A different court, the crown court, is used for serious criminal cases; less difficult cases in all areas of law, including family, are dealt with in the magistrates’ court.

 When first entering the court building you will need to go through security who will check your bag similar to an airport security check.
 Your case number will be listed on the notice board at the entrance and this will say which judge is hearing your case and in which court.
 If you are not sure the security staff are very friendly and will help you to find where you need to go.
 Check with your lawyer before to arrange what time and where they would like to meet you.

-Family cases in the county court are usually heard by district judges (do check with your solicitor if you are not sure what level of judge is hearing your case).
+Family cases about money are usually heard by district judges, while children’s arrangements are often dealt with by lay justices of the family court (do check with your solicitor if you are not sure what level of judge is hearing your case).
+It doesn’t matter which level of judge or justices deal with your case as all have the power to make orders of the family court with equivalent enforceability.
 There are no juries in family cases (juries are only used in serious criminal trials in the crown court) and the judge alone makes the decision.
 District judges are lawyers of considerable experience and expertise.
 In family cases, they do not wear judicial robes.
 The hearing is often more informal that people expect, although judges command significant respect and the hearing will follow a set course, with each party speaking in a particular order.

 In a family case, the person making the application (the applicant) or a solicitor/barrister on their behalf speaks first to tell the judge what they are asking him or her to do.
 The other person (the respondent) or their legal representative then has a chance to put their case.
 Often, the judge will ask particular questions of one side or another, taking a more active role in the case than you might expect.
 In some cases, the judge will hear evidence from both sides and also from any independent or jointly-instructed experts if relevant, before making the decision.
 Unless the judge is hearing evidence, if you have a lawyer representing you, you are unlikely to have to speak to the judge.
 Sometimes, if the appointment is a final hearing, the judge will take time to think about and write his or her judgment.
 In most cases, the judge’s decision is made and communicated before the parties leave the courtroom, although it will take a while to receive the order on paper from the court.